Township Committee agrees to spend more for work on roof project

 According to James M. Oris, regional manager for the firm, there had been numerous problems with the project, along with delays.
 His firm had a $25,000 contract to design and oversee the project.
 But the project was shelved about three years ago, he said.

-Later, he said, the township asked to seek bids again on the contract as an emergency.
+Later, he said, the township asked to rebid the contract as an emergency.
 He said a letter went to the township at that point asking for an additional $2,500 to cover the cost of that additional work.

 Based on the low bid, he said, Remington and Vernick recommended a contractor with what he described as a “certain reputation.”